MattDierick/devsecops-nap/README.md

 To do so, run an Ubuntu VM in Azure with docker.
 Then run the docher-compose.
 Then modify the nginx-nap/etc/nginx/nap-files/logs/custom_log_format.json accordingly with the Azure LB public IP addess.

-If you prefer, you can use an opened ELK running in Azure : http://40.113.104.130:5601/
+If you prefer, you can use an opened ELK running in Azure : http://40.113.104.130:5601/ Please provide with your source IP address in order to allow traffic from your location.

 # 6. DevSecOps workflow